claudiacachayosorio/stardew-mtl/README.md

 # Stardew MTL

-Simple static website built with plain JavaScript and Sass.
-The customized map is generated with Google Maps JavaScript API.
+Static website displaying a map of Montreal customized with a Stardew Valley theme.
+Built with Google Maps JavaScript API and Sass.

 This is my take on this [DevProjects prompt](https://www.codementor.io/projects/web/build-a-custom-google-maps-theme-bf8levr6eg) by [Jessica Chan](https://coder-coder.com/).